Apply Now | Land Accelerator South Asia, 2021

 - No registration costs, free program participation

-- Receive a grant of € 3,000 at successful completion of the program
+- Receive a grant of € 3,000 at the successful completion of the program

 - Free travel and accommodation in New Delhi during 6 days in-person workshop